amittian/Deep-Learning-Based-Image-Similarity/README.md

 2. **Content Recommendation:** DeepFace can help recommend visually similar content, such as products, images, or videos, to users based on their preferences.

 3. **Duplicate Detection:** DeepFace can assist in identifying duplicate or near-duplicate images in a dataset.

+* **Data Preprocessing:** For accurate results, it's essential to preprocess images before using them with DeepFace.
+This typically involves resizing, normalization, and alignment to ensure consistent input to the models.

+* **Performance:** The performance of DeepFace in image similarity tasks heavily relies on the quality of the pre-trained models and the underlying deep learning architecture.
+It's important to choose appropriate models that suit your specific use case.

+* **Library Installation:** To use DeepFace, you need to install it using pip